Aditya-76/nutrition/README.md

 A part of FIITGN App.

-Returns the kcal values corresponding to the meals in IITGN's mess menu.
+Displays the kcal values corresponding to the meals in IITGN's mess menu.